 Strategy games, whether they are turn-based or real-time, occupy a unique niche within gaming.
 While there is not always the thrill of the fight, there is often a deep satisfaction achieved from outsmarting both other players and particularly AI.
 Here are some of the most favored titles in recent years, in no particular order.

-The year of 2013 is as dire as previous years when it comes to strategy games.
+The years of 2013 and 2014 are as dire as previous years when it comes to strategy games.
 There's so few of them to go around, but the games that do see release are more than enough to keep our interest in the genre as active as it ever was.

 Total War: Rome 2 [September 3, 2013]

 Apaprently, The Creative Assembly’s much lauded Total War series is stuck in a groundhog day like cycle now.
 Everything ends with Empire, the last era that featured the kind of mass unit warfare the series handles so well, and goes back to the start, back to the Shogun era.
 Then there’s another Rome.

 This time we’re up to the Rome part of the cycle.
 It’s the second time Total War comes to the time where legionaires clashed with barbarians, and this times, things are not going to be pretty.

 Company of Heroes 2 [June 25, 2013]